nehaljwani/team.exiv2.org/book/IMaEA.md

 ```

-I intend to rewrite the bash tests in python.
+I intend to re-write the bash tests in python.
 This will be done because running bash scripts on windows is painful for most windows users.

 ```python
 #!/usr/bin/env python3